anushaAnu333/medical-ecommerce/README.md

 - Icons from [Lucide React](https://lucide.dev/)
 - UI components built with [Tailwind CSS](https://tailwindcss.com/)

+## 🎯 Use Cases

+This project is perfect for:

+- **Portfolio Projects**: Showcase your frontend development skills
+- **Prototypes**: Quick e-commerce prototypes without backend complexity
+- **Static Sites**: Deploy anywhere without server infrastructure
+- **Learning**: Study modern React/Next.js patterns and best practices
+- **Demonstrations**: Present e-commerce concepts with beautiful UI

 ## 📞 Support

-For support, email support@medi-ecom.com or create an issue in this repository.
+For support or questions, create an issue in this repository.

-# medical-ecommerce
+---

+**Note**: This is a demonstration project with mock data.
+For production use, you would need to integrate with a real backend API and database.